fnproject/fn/docs/function-file.md

 route updated to use it.

 `path` (optional) allows you to overwrite the calculated route from the path position.
 You may use it to override the calculated route.
+If you plan to use `fn test --remote=""`, this is mandatory.

 `version` represents current version of the function.
 When deploying, it is appended to the image as a tag.